 Students completing the elementary education, early childhood, or special education programs are eligible for South Carolina certification.
 Graduates in secondary education are prepared for middle or high school certification in their subject field.

 Our Teacher Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the State Board of Education.
 The program was previously accredited by the National Council of Accreditation of Teacher Education (NCATE).
 Erskine teacher candidates who obtain South Carolina certification are usually eligible for reciprocity in other states, and Erskine alumni are certified teachers in Texas and California as well as all nearby states.

 Education Degree Programs

 Music Education (K-12)

-Erskine offers certification programs in five areas of secondary education.
+Erskine offers certification programs in three areas of secondary education.
 Each requires a major in the subject field with a minor in Education and student teaching experience.
 Students must work closely with faculty in both departments to ensure they meet certification requirements.